FHE-Deck/fhe-deck-core/README.md

 -----------

 More detailed description is under development.
-But the test file "fhe_context_test.cpp" contains examples of the high level interface.
+But the test file "build/examples/fhe_context_examples .cpp" contains examples of the high level interface.

 References